 But before you can start using either of these cameras as a webcam, there’s some extra hardware that you’ll need to make it work:

 Here’s a rundown of why you need each piece and what it does.

 HDMI-to-USB Video Capture

-Like several other GoPro models (but unlike the newer HERO8 Black), the HERO6 Black and HERO5 Black have a built-in HDMI-port.1 That’s the port you use if you want to connect your camera directly to a TV or display for playback.
+Like several other GoPro models (but unlike the newer HERO8 Black and HERO9 Black), the HERO6 Black and HERO5 Black have a built-in HDMI-port.1 That’s the port you use if you want to connect your camera directly to a TV or display for playback.

 But for your computer to be able to use that video signal, it needs to be converted into a format that the computer can work with.
 That’s where an HDMI-to-USB video capture device comes in.
 These are small devices that sit between your camera and the computer.
 It takes the HDMI signal from the GoPro HERO6 or HERO5 Black (or another camera that has HDMI-out) and converts it to a USB signal.

 Some laptops and notebooks come with an HDMI port that you can use to connect your laptop to a TV or projector.
 That comes in very handy for showing Powerpoint presentations on big screens or screening a movie on a big-screen TV.
 But those HDMI ports typically work only for output (i.e., from the computer to a display), not an input (i.e., from a camera to the computer).
 You’ll have to check with your computer’s manual or manufacturer specs to find out firstly if it can be used as an HDMI input, and if it can, how to switch it (many, or most, can’t).

 There are a few different HDMI-to-USB capture devices on the market.
 Some that I’ve personally tested with the HERO6 Black and HERO5 Black and found to work well: